Facebook's VR headset Oculus Go doesn't require a phone or PC

-Facebook unveiled on Wednesday its latest Oculus headset, a standalone virtual reality device that doesn't require a phone or computer.
+Facebook has unveiled its latest Oculus headset, a standalone virtual reality device that doesn't require a phone or computer.

-Facebook (FB, Tech30) CEO Mark Zuckerberg announced the new headset, called the Oculus Go, during its VR developer conference in San Jose.
+Facebook (FB, Tech30) CEO Mark Zuckerberg announced on Wednesday the new headset, called the Oculus Go, during its VR developer conference in San Jose.

 The goal, according to Zuckerberg, is to get one billion people to use virtual reality.
 But to do so, the company has work on affordability and quality.